qbg/syntax-rules/README.md

 `#'qbg.syntax-rules/absent?` is a function that takes the name of a pattern variable (a symbol) and returns true if the pattern variable has not been bound in the current match.

+`#'qbg.syntax-rules/check-duplicate` is a function suitable for some guards.
+It will return the element in a collection that is duplicated if there is one, or false otherwise.

+`#'qbg.syntax-rules/defsyntax-class` is a macro for defining a syntax class.
+It takes the name of the syntax class, the argument vector for the syntax class, the description of the syntax class, the vector of literals used in the syntax class, and then finally its body.
+The body is split into multiple parts; each part consists of a pattern, and then various options.
+The :fail-when option takes two arguments, a message and an expression; the semantics are that of a `+guard` directive.
+The :with option takes a pattern and a template; its semantics are equivalent to that of a `+pattern` directive.
+See the second `plet` example for a definition of a syntax class.

 ## Examples